pni-libraries/python-pninexus/doc/sphinx/using_nexus.rst

     import pninexus as nexus

-As :py:mod:`pninexus.h5cpp` is a wrapper for the *h5cpp* C++ library, :py:mod:`pninexus.nexus` is a thin wrapper around the `pni::io::nexus` namespace of *libpniio*.
+As :py:mod:`pninexus.h5cpp` is a wrapper for the *h5cpp* C++ library, :py:mod:`pninexus.nexus` is a thin wrapper around the `pni::nexus` namespace of *libpninexus*.
 With the new API a lot has changed.
-While with the old interface all functionality was provided by *libpniio* this has now moved to *h5cpp*.
+While with the old interface all functionality was provided by *libpninexus* this has now moved to *h5cpp*.
 Naturally also the Python wrapper has changed.